Table of Contents_

 There’s been a lot of debate recently about the pros and cons of standing desks, and you may be wondering, “when are standing desks better?”
 The best standing desks offer various health benefits.
 These benefits outweigh the risks for many people, but you may want to avoid a sit-stand desk or standing desk if you have trouble with positional changes or circulation.

-From burning slightly more calories to relieving the strain on your back, standing during part of your day helps reduce the sedentary lifestyle experienced by office works.
+From burning slightly more calories to relieving the strain on your back, standing during part of your day helps reduce the sedentary lifestyle experienced by office work.
 If you want to know some of the negatives of standing desks and possible solutions to these problems, check out our article on why a standing desk is bad.

 Adjustable height standing desks have received criticism recently for causing lower leg and foot pain and swelling associated with blood pooling.
 Additionally, these tables may cause an increase in varicose veins after long-term, all-day use.